 Not all sushi ingredients come pre-packaged and ready to roll.
 In fact, most don’t!

-This section of my website is dedicated to showing you how to make certain ingredients, cut your vegetables, and explain the reasoning behind the ingredients we use.
+This section of my website covers the basic ingredients found in sushi and explains the reasoning behind the ingredients we use.

 What is wasabi and why would we use it?